JonathanHope/emacs-config/README.md

 ### Markdown

-To preview markdown be sure to install MultiMarkdown (https://github.com/fletcher/MultiMarkdown-5/releases).
-Add it to your path on Windows.
+Install node.js and npm.
+Add them to your path on windows.

+Install livedown with the following command: npm install -g livedown.

 ### SQL